greenblat/vlsimentor/assignments/README.md

 write RTL, write testbench,  test it in real simulator. good luck.

-my emai is greenblat@mac.com put there just the verilogs, i will take a look and comment. or through whatsup 054-4927322  Also there is no particular order to assignments.
+my emai is greenblat@mac.com put there just the verilogs, i will take a look and comment.
+Also there is no particular order to assignments.
 In all assignments,  please do best effort to fill undefined holes in specification by taking the most reasonable / simple path.

 Every time You read specification of a new module, You will  notice undefined stuff, stuff that makes You ask questions.
 If there is "obvious" "reasonable" way to resolve it - take it and add a note.

 Each assignment requires a design (module of verilog or hierarchy of them) and testbench to run the design.
-No one expects full verification, but test of basic functionality.
+No one expects full verification (except maybe You) , but test of basic functionality.

 | directory| general idea |